teambit/bit/README.md

 ```bash
 bit run hello-world-app
 ```

+You can get any component to become an app by adding a single file to it.

 ### Create components
 Start creating components using the default component generators, or [create your own](https://bit.dev).